eficode-academy/istio-katas/basic-traffic-routing.md

 > :bulb: A virtual service lets you configure how requests are routed
 > to a **service** within an Istio service mesh.

+- Observe route precedence by adding a route to version 2 of the name service.

 ### Step by Step
 <details>